Skip to content

 passwd

-Enter and confirm the new password.
-Exit the container:
+Enter and confirm the new password, then leave the container:

 exit